On the Fringes of Reality

 “Please stand clear of the doors.”

-A man’s voice this time, with a Welsh lilt that made Martin’s stomach drop.
-He knew that voice.
-Mr. Davies.
+A man’s voice this time.
+The Welsh lilt made Martin’s stomach drop.
+He knew that voice: Mr Davies.
 12A.
-Retired teacher who’d lived in the building since it opened, who’d corner you in the lobby with stories about when this place had been offices, before the conversion.
+Retired teacher who’d lived here forever, who’d corner you in the lobby with stories about when this place used to be offices.

 The doors began to close.

-The voice cracked on ‘please.’
-Mr. Davies’s accent twisted the standard warning until it sounded like a prayer.
+The voice cracked on “please,” as if the word hurt—twisting the caution until it sounded more like a prayer.

-Martin stumbled backwards into the corridor, his shopping bag hitting the floor.
-The milk carton split, white pooling across worn carpet.
+Martin stumbled backwards into the corridor, plastic bag dropping to the floor.
+The milk carton burst and its contents pooled across the carpet.

 The doors slammed shut.
 The lift descended, cables humming their usual irritated song.

 Six flights up, six flights down.
 Shopping in batches he could manage.
 Laundry hauled to the ground floor in stages.
-His calves burned.
-His lower back developed a persistent ache.
+His calves burned, and his lower back developed a persistent ache.

-Other residents used the lift without incident.
+Other residents used the lift seemingly without incident.
 He watched from the stairwell landing—Mrs. Okonkwo with her shopping, the young couple from 10F with their toddler, the man in expensive suits who never made eye contact.
-The doors opened.
-The doors closed.
+The doors opened; they closed.
 The voice gave its calm warning in tones that shifted daily, a rotating cast Martin tried not to identify.

 Nobody else noticed.